-- 1. Call 1800 BREACH (1800 273 224) or email lawcyber@cbp.com.au. - If the cybercrime relates to trust money, report the incident to the Law Society's Trust Accounts Department by emailing tad@lawsociety.com. au, who c an then guide you further about the appropriate steps to take to mitigate risk. - 3.
-Where applicable, comply with your obligations to notify an 'eligible data breach' under the Privacy Act 1988 (Cth) (the Privacy Act).
-This is discussed further below. - 4.
+- 1. Call 1800 4 BREACH (1800 427 322) or email lawcyber@cbp.com.au. - 2.
+If money has gone missing, contact your bank's fraud team immediately. - 3.
+If the cyber crime relates to trust money, or if there is a trust account irregularity, report the incident to the Law Society's Chief Trust Accounts Investigator by emailing trust@lawsociety.com.au. - 4.
+If you have obligations under the Privacy Act 1988 (Cth) (Privacy Act), assess and, if required, notify the affected individuals and the Office of Australian Information Commissioner of an eligible data breach.
+This requirement is discussed further below. - 5.
 Report the incident to www.cyber.gov.au/report and 'iDcare'.